-Knee or Hip Pain
+Knee or Hip Pain Treatment - Christchurch

 Our movers and supporters - Knees and Hips

-More than any other pain that we deal with at our pain clinic in Christchurch knee and hip pain make a real difference to the way we stand and the way we move.
-If is one of the chronic pains that often cause a disability, or an obvious disability that others can see and can sympathise.
+More than any other pain that we deal with at our pain clinic in Christchurch knee and hip pain make a real difference to the way we stand, the way we sit, the way we move and our general posture.

-full history of the development of your pain, over months or over years
+Full history of the development of your pain, over months or over years

 Emotional and social effects of your pain

 What you'd like to achieve from treatment at our clinic